 It’s data that provides additional details about another piece of data.

-In the realm of SaaS, it offers insight into how and when an application is used, revealing its effectiveness in various scenarios.
+In the realm of SaaS products, it offers insight into how and when an application is used, revealing its effectiveness in various scenarios.

 Let’s deep-dive into this concept.